 The type and model you need for a food processor depends on where and how you will use it.
 For home use, a small food processor can do the job.
 For professional kitchens, a larger high-end food processor would be perfect.
 We picked two of the best food processor on the market.
 Check them out:

-1. Hamilton Beach 12-Cup Stack and Snap Food Processor (70725A): This budget processor performs all of the work of machines that are more expensive.
-This helps you save time and money with its pulse control.
+1. Hamilton Beach 12-Cup Stack and Snap Food Processor (70725A): This budget processor performs all of the work of machines that are twice as expensive.
+Two speed settings and pulsing give you granular control over how long to process the food .
 It is also very easy to assemble and use.
 This 450-watt motor food processor has stainless steel blades and reversible slice/shred disc that chop, shred, mix, slide, and puree any type of food.

-2. Cuisinart Custom 14-Cup Food Processor: If a largerfood processor is what you need, this is the unit I recommend.
-It can do the work of a whole set of knives, a food mill, meat grinder, stand mixer, ice cream maker, and more.
+2. Cuisinart Custom 14-Cup Food Processor: If a larger food processor is what you need, this is the unit I recommend.
+It can do the work of a whole set of knives, a food mill, stand mixer, ice cream maker, and more.
 It has a 14-cup Lexan work bowl with extra-large feed tube and small and large pushers.

 How to Grind Meat in a Food Processor

 If you do not have a meat grinder, you can break down meat using your food processor.
 Here’s how to do it:

 1. Partially freeze the meat before processing to ensure that these are chopped but not pulverized.
 If you are making patties, you can grind a small portion to a paste and another chunkier portion.
 Use the pasty meat to bind the ingredient together.